 Tasha Straszewski, M.A.
 Tasha is a second-year, doctoral student in applied social psychology.
 She is interested in depression, specifically in developing interventions that may increase help-seeking for individuals with depression.
 Tasha also has an interest in positive psychology and is currently working on incorporating positive psychology elements in help-seeking interventions.

 Cara N. Tan, M.A.
 Cara is interested in exploring the variables that influence the consistency of attitudes and behavior with a special focus on prosocial behavior.
 Her current research is focused on understanding the relationship between vested interest and attitude strength.
 She is also interested in developing new methods of persuasion based on attitude strength to promote positive health behavior and prosocial behavior.

 Emily Warren, M.A.
-Emily is a Ph.D. student in Applied Social Psychology.
-She holds a Masters degree from DBOS in Organizational Behavior.
+Emily is a Ph.D. student in Applied Social Psychology and holds an M.A. in Organizational Behavior.
 She has conducted research on individual factors that affect responses to goal expectation violations using goal disruption theory (Siegel, 2013).
 She is working toward a professional path in program development and assessment.
 Two recent examples are the DBOS Peer Mentoring Program and the CGU Alumni Teaching Community.
 Both programs aim to facilitate access to important resources and build sense of community among program participants.